cameronmathis/HydraVirus/README.md

 # Hydra Virus
-This is a Python Application/Virus that opens two windows every time the user tries to close a window.
+This is a Python Application/Virus that opens two or more windows every time the user tries to close a window.

 ## Table of contents
 * [General info](#general-info)